lucasmari/automated-deploy/README.md

 ### Setup

 1. Fork this repository
+2. Open CircleCI and setup the project, adding your AWS credentials as environment variables
-2. Enter the *setup* directory
-3. Run `terraform init && terraform apply`
+3. Enter the *setup* directory and run `terraform init && terraform apply`
+4. Open *main.tf* and add the bucket ID

 ## Usage